Satellite (Bebe Rexha and Snoop Dogg song)

-"Satellite" is a song by American singer and songwriter Bebe Rexha and rapper Snoop Dogg from her third studio album, Bebe (2023).
+"Satellite" is a song by American singer-songwriter Bebe Rexha and American rapper Snoop Dogg from her third studio album, Bebe (2023).
 It was written by the artists along with Sam DeRosa, Joe Janiak, Kunfetti and Maya Kurchner, with the production by Janiak.
 The song was released as the third single from the album for digital download and streaming by Warner in various countries on April 19, 2023.
 A 1970s-inspired love song celebrating the 4/20 culture, it is a disco and pop song with funk and dance-pop elements, telling the story of a moment of getting high and being sent to an alternate universe.
 Upon release, "Satellite" earned acclaim from music critics for its music, lyrics and the artists collaboration.
 The song reached the top 40 in Croatia, Hungary, Poland and Romania.
 The animated music video, with references to cartoons from the 1960s and 1970s by Hanna-Barbera and Warner, premiered on Rexha's YouTube channel on April 20.